-"...There’s also no doubting the quality of his artistry.
+"...There’s no doubting the quality of his artistry.
 Dynamics are immaculately controlled...
 Wallfisch has a consistently fine way with words... his ceaseless shifts in tone create characterisations of quite exceptional vividness..."

 Gramophone (Tim Ashley)